fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 ### Greater

 **Greater** is an operation which can be used when you want to filter the data values greater than a specific numeric value.
 In the above table, the **Sales** column consists of numeric value.
-Let's apply the `greater` operater to filter the values greater than **100**.
+Let's apply the `greater` operator to filter the values greater than **100**.

 **Greater** takes two arguments which are: